Public website. Private workspace.

 Reduce access admin

-Avoid creating or managing Confluence accounts for every external reader.
+Avoid creating or managing Confluence accounts for every customer, partner, prospect, or external reader.

 Improve the reader experience

-Readers get a focused public page instead of navigating a workspace.
+Readers get a focused, branded website page instead of navigating a collaboration workspace.

 Questions about publishing Confluence without giving access